Seraaron/agora/srd/Difficulties and Consequences.md

 If you find this table useful, you can find more tables and graphs like it in the [[Dice Probabilities and Statistics]] appendix.

-#que With all of this in mind, you can _almost_ consider a Check to be a simplified Task that uses a level 3 ability with a single objective and no (easy), one (normal), or two (hard) difficulty factors.
+#question With all of this in mind, you can _almost_ consider a Check to be a simplified Task that uses a level 3 ability with a single objective and no (easy), one (normal), or two (hard) difficulty factors.